...

 Key Provisions of the Act

-- Age-Based Considerations: The Act sets different age limits for legal responsibility.
+• Age-Based Considerations: The Act sets different age limits for legal responsibility.
 Children under 12 are presumed to lack criminal capacity, while those between 12 and 14 are presumed to lack it unless proven otherwise.

-- Community Involvement: The Act encourages community involvement in addressing juvenile crime.
+• Community Involvement: The Act encourages community involvement in addressing juvenile crime.
 This can include restorative justice programs and mentoring initiatives.

 What to Do if Your Child Faces Legal Issues

 If your child comes into conflict with the law, it’s important to seek legal advice.
 We can help you understand your rights and guide you through the legal process.
-Should you face a situation where your child comes in conflict with the law contact us for professional assistance.
+Should you face a situation where your child comes into conflict with the law, contact us for professional assistance.
 Remember, the goal is not only to address the immediate issue but also to help your child learn from the experience and become a better person.

 Conclusion

 The Child Justice Act represents a significant step forward in our approach to juvenile crime.
-The Act aims to create a more just and compassionate system for children by focusing on rehabilitation, victim’s rights, and community involvement.
+The Act aims to create a more just and compassionate system for children by focusing on rehabilitation, victims’ rights, and community involvement.
 It’s a reminder that even when children make mistakes, there is hope for redemption and a brighter future.